Kim Kardashian Flaunts Her Enviable Hourglass Figure In A Tight Pearl White Dress

 Within less than an hour of going live, Kimberly’s picture amassed more than 2,000 comments and 304,000 likes.
 Per usual, fans and followers not only complimented her on her beautiful looks and figure but also appreciated her efforts that she employed for the sake of humanity and to save someone’s life.

 “You are so beautiful!!
 You’re such an inspiration to me, truly, I love you Kim!” one of her fans commented on the post.
-“Thanks so much for promoting this.” another fan thanked Kim and shared her story.
+“Thanks so much for promoting this,” another fan thanked Kim and shared her story.
 “My dad was on the donor list for 10 years for a liver!
 He was on the list too long and sadly cancer came before we were able to get a liver.”

 And while most people appreciated Kim’s efforts for the good cause, there were many critics too who pointed fingers at her and asked her to sign herself and her family up for organ donation too.